- Observational studies can give us hints

 I’ve been asked for tips for staying healthy during the Covid epidemic.
-I start with the observation that SARS-CoV-2 quite often infects the lungs rather than remaining in the nose and throat.
-In fact some of my friends who had the illness (and other people who described their symptoms online) have had fevers, which came on very quickly, but they had no sore throats or coughing.
-Others started with fevers, but got sore throats later on.
-If my explanation of the seasonality of respiratory viruses (in general) is right, these symptoms suggest that CoV-2 is less temperature sensitive than normal “seasonal” colds and flu.
-However it does sometimes start with a sore throat, and quite often causes only mild symptoms.
-This suggests (according to my view) that it retains significant temperature sensitivity – although we don’t yet know how much.
-WIth luck, this temperature sensitivity will increase in the next few weeks**.
 The suggestions below are based on the idea of trying to keep the illness in the nose and throat, and to stop it spreading down to the lungs.
-(In practice, these are my suggestions for avoiding and treating all colds and flu because – in my view – almost all are temperature sensitive.)
-My suggestions aren’t scientifically proven, but they’re based on scientific observations, and at worst they’re harmless.
+In practice, these are my suggestions for avoiding and treating all colds and flu because – in my view – almost all are temperature sensitive.
+My suggestions aren’t scientifically proven, but they’re based on scientific observations, and they’re almost certainly harmless.

 - Keep warm.
 Don’t shiver, indoors or outdoors.
 Don’t stand still outside.
 If you’re waiting for a bus, walk around.
 If you get cold, the blood-supply to your nose and throat will decrease very rapidly (this was first shown by two American doctors called Mudd and Grant in 1909) and this seems to interfere with the local immune response.